devzing/bloxberg-validator-node/README.md

 ### Start the Validator

-- Return to the root directory (/) on the server.
+- Return to the repository root directory.
-- Run the `command docker-compose up` in the terminal.
+- Run the command `sudo docker-compose up` in the terminal.
-- This initiates the Docker container and generates an Authority Address.
+- This will take some time and initiates the Docker container and generates an Authority Address.

 ### Register with Bloxberg Association

-- Copy the Authority Address obtained in step 5.
+- Copy the Authority Address obtained in the previous step.
 - Provide this address to the Bloxberg Association for registration purposes.

 ### Run the Validator in Background